kadmila/Abyss-Browser/README.md

 Now, we need to do an inconvence,
 6) Create a temporary Visual Studio C# project in any directory (outside the project).
-7) Install "Protobuf by Google" Nuget package.
+7) Install "Google.Protobuf" Nuget package and build solution.
 8) Copy the contents of Plugins/ folder into ./AbyssUI/Assets/Plugins.
 This should include Google.Protobuf.dll

 9) Open the unity project.
 The unity editor should start withour an error (only warnings in the editor Debug Console).